Use the function cos

 angle

-with the cosine of
+with the cosine

 .
-Then, filter the data by keeping only records that
+Then, filter the data by keeping only records

-have an angle
+that have an angle

-that is not NA.
+that is not NA

-Try to do all
+.
+Try to do

-steps in 1 pipe sequence, and assign the result to an object called
+all steps in 1 pipe sequence, and assign the result to an object called

 datx